moonsoo-choi/moonsoo-choi.github.io/onelightenment.md

 - (Richard Feynman) I would rather have questions that can't be answered than answers that can't be questioned.

 - (Unknown) Be careful what you wish for, because you may get it

+### Long time ago...
+- (Unknown) "For sale: Baby shoes.
+Never worn."
+	* Popularly attributed to Ernest Hemingway, but the exact attribution is unknown...